Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: MIRI observations and data calibration

-Finally, we correct the astrometry in the MIRIM F560W image and the MRS 1LONG 3D spectral cube.
-F560W image is realigned by measuring the centroid of 3 field stars with available GAIA DR3 \citep{GaiaCollaboration+22} coordinates.
-To align the MRS cube, we use the two available GAIA DR3 stars in the field-of-view (FoV) of the MIRIM F770W and F1000W images taking simultaneously with the MRS observations.
-The final uncertainty in the data-set alignment is less than a pixel in the MIRIM drizzle images (i.e. $<$\,60\,mas).
-Figure \ref{fig:HaLineMap} shows the MIRIM F560W images and the MRS H$\alpha$ line map together with archival WFPC3/HST F160W image.
-The H$\alpha$ line map is generated by integrating the MRS 1LONG cube in the velocity range, -150\,<\,$v$\,[km\,s$^{-1}$]\,<\,150, and taking as a reference the H$\alpha$ emission line peak.
+Finally, we corrected the astrometry in the MIRIM F560W image and the MRS 1LONG 3D spectral cube.
+The F560W image was realigned by measuring the centroid of three field stars with available GAIA DR3 \citep{GaiaCollaboration+22} coordinates.
+To align the MRS cube, we used the two available GAIA DR3 stars in the field of view (FoV) of the MIRIM F770W and F1000W images taken simultaneously with the MRS observations.
+The final uncertainty in the data set alignment is less than a pixel in the MIRIM drizzle images (i.e., $<$\,60\,mas).
+Figure \ref{fig:HaLineMap} shows the MIRIM F560W images and the MRS H$\alpha$ line map together with an archival WFPC3/HST F160W image.
+The H$\alpha$ line map was generated by integrating the MRS 1LONG cube in the velocity range, -150\,<\,$v$\,[km\,s$^{-1}$]\,<\,150, and taking the H$\alpha$ emission line peak {derived by the Gaussian line fit} as a reference.